 Counselling sessions are usually 50 minutes.

 I offer a first meeting for the reduced rate of £35 so that you have a chance to meet me and see if you feel comfortable before we continue our work together.
 We can talk about the issues you would like support for and how I can help.
 There is no obligation to continue after this first meeting but if you do, I charge £45 for subsequent appointments.
 For couples, I charge £50 for the first session and £60 for each subsequent session.
-I ask for payment at the beginning of each session via cash or bank transfer in advance.
+I ask for cash payment at each session.

 Your contact with me will be treated confidentially.